LinkedIn Featured Section Strategy: What to Put There to Win More AI Agency Clients

 Example 9: The Discovery Call Booking Link

-Example 10: The Before/After Automation Demo
+Example 10: The Before and After Automation Demo

 Technical Tips for Featured Section Optimization